 A competing factor for apartments is for-sale housing.
 This would normally be a special case with condominiums, but the inventory of units is quite tight currently.
-Few new condos are being built in metro Denver, mainly because of the potential for construction defects lawsuits from buyers and homeowner associations.
+Few new condos are being built in metro Denver, mainly because of the potential for construction defects lawsuits from buyers and homeowner associations but also because of lender reticence.
 Most of the condo projects underway or likely to start in 2015 in metro Denver are selling at prices high enough to justify the cost of defects insurance for developers.

 Attempts have been made in the Colorado legislature to change the laws allowing such suits but so far they have been unsuccessful.
 The Lakewood City Council recently adopted legislation designed to address the issue but it is likely to result in extended legal action by some homeowner associations and individual condo owners.
-City Councils in Arvada, Littleton and Lone Tree have also shown interest in local legislation.
-If the situation is alleviated by the legislature (or municipalities) in 2015 then new condo development will create competition for new and existing apartments but likely not until at least early 2016.
+City Councils in Arvada, Commerce City, Littleton and Lone Tree have either followed suit or have shown interest in local legislation.